Sampong-Starluck/Food_delivery_django/README.md

 # Goal of this project

-I created this project just test Django framework.
+I created this project just to learn Django framework.

 ## Original sources and author